Documentation

 AI

 AI players prioritize building a Lab, expand when affordable, and spawn units on a timer.
 Unit selection uses weighted randomness favoring cheaper units.
 AI never spawns Druids.
-Runs for any faction not controlled by human (Watch mode runs AI on both sides).
+Runs for any player not controlled by human (Watch mode runs AI on both sides).

 Balance